Gulf Islands (Canadian Tourism Commission photo)

-Set on the southern tip of Vancouver Island, Victoria is renowned for its temperate climate.
+Set on the southern tip of Vancouver Island, Victoria is renowned for ocean side city parks, sandy shorelines and rugged west coast terrain.

 East Sooke Regional Park is the place to find that rugged west coast hiking trail.
 Mount Douglas Park provides an equal challenge but it's all up hill.
 Witty's Lagoon Regional Park and Island View Regional Park are all about birding.

-Goldstream Provincial Park is home to the October chum salmon run while Elk/Beaver Lake Regional Park is into fun on the water for people.
+Goldstream Provincial Park is home to the October chum salmon run while Elk/Beaver Lake Regional Park is into fun on the water.
 Sidney Spit in the Gulf Islands National Park Reserve is a great daytrip from Victoria.
 But every park has more than one reason to visit, so read on for the full story on each of these special places.

 2220 Harbour Rd